BurlapRobot/pdx-fss/content/action.md

   [Donate!](/donate)
-metaDescription: Get involved via email sign up or donation.
+metaDescription: Help create a safer Portland.
+Join our email list to stay updated or make a donation to support our efforts.
 metaImage: /images/support.jpg
 ---